jackokring/goali/README.md

 * Of course the above is made more irritating by node.js inside VSCode spamming the `-jMAX` option and behaving in its docs like the other processes on the system are the problem.
 Apparently, the terminal failure to initialize on first go is a feature, and it can only count to 120.
+It doesn't understand `tmux`?
 * The segmentation fault on `errors.New()`.
 But, it was new.
+Likely a pointer to local returned from function and dereferenced.

 ## TODO